astraw/stdeb/README.rst

 ------------------------------------------------------

 For a bit of fun, here's how to install stdeb using stdeb.
-Note that stdeb is also in Debian, so this recipe is only necessary to install a more recent stdeb.
+Note that stdeb is also in Debian and Ubuntu, so this recipe is only necessary to install a more recent stdeb.

 ::